anikatrip/CS2-DS4002/README.md

-# Vaccine Coverage and Political Party in the White House Case Study
+# Vaccines and Political Party Case Study
 This repository contains the materials (study, data, deliverable, and reference materials) to complete the data science case study.